SmoothBrew/Fillmeup/README.md

 ###Run the app in your browser

+We have added support for a mongo database, which will be useful in the future.
-Fillmeup utilizes the ionic yoeoman generator which includes a fully build grunt file.
+Start mongo with: `mongod` (specify a path if necessary) *if you don't have mongo installed, comment out line 14 in server.js* Run the server using `nodemon ./server/server.js` Fillmeup utilizes the ionic yoeoman generator which includes a fully build grunt file.
 To run the app in your browser, from your terminal:

 ```grunt serve```